 With Targeted Deployment of ADVANCE dynamic guidance equipped vehicles came the realization that the Traffic Information Center was a resource which is the heart of information sharing efforts.
-The Traffic Information Center was the data gathering and processing hub of ADVANCE.
-All ADVANCE TRF algorithms including incident detection, travel time prediction, and data fusion algorithms reside in the TIC system.
-The Targeted Deployment tested the system.
-However, the wide variety of data sources which were part of ADVANCE continued to be available after the

-Initiative solidly underway in 1995, the continued development of the TIC resource as a prototype for a three-state corridor transportation information center became extremely beneficial.
+The Traffic Information Center was the data gathering and processing hub of ADVANCE All ADVANCE TRF algorithms including incident detection, travel time prediction. and data fusion algorithms reside in the TIC system.
+The Targeted Deployment tested the system However, the wider variety of data sources which were part of ADVANCE continued to be available after the dynamic guidance tests were completed.
+With the Gary-Chicago-Milwaukee Priority Corridor Initiative solidly underway in 1995, the continued development of the TIC resource as a prototype for a three-state corridor transportation information center became extremely beneficial.